History of the Church of Jesus Christ (Bickertonite)

 The Church of Jesus Christ (Bickertonite) is part of the Latter Day Saint movement.
-When Joseph Smith, the founder of the movement, died there was a dispute regarding who should lead the church as his successor.
+Upon the death of Joseph Smith, the founder of the movement, there was a dispute regarding who should lead the church as his successor.
 The Quorum of the Twelve, led by Brigham Young, argued that they should have the right to lead the church while the First Counselor of the First Presidency, Sidney Rigdon, argued that he should act as protector of the church until a permanent leader was chosen.
-Those who followed Rigdon formed the "Church of Christ" with its center being Pittsburgh, Pennsylvania.
+Those who followed Rigdon formed the "Church of Christ" centered in Pittsburgh, Pennsylvania.
 After an attempt to start a communitarian society, Church of Christ broke apart by 1847.
-William Bickerton associated himself for two years with the Church of Jesus Christ of Latter-day Saints (LDS Church) and later left them behind refusing to accept some of their beliefs, including polygamy.
-In the 1850s Bickerton's preaching led to the formation of a new church in Eastern Pennsylvania.
+William Bickerton, an apostle in Rigdon's church, associated himself with the Church of Jesus Christ of Latter-day Saints (LDS Church) for two years, and later broke with LDS Church after the official announcement of the practice of polygamy.
+In the 1850s, Bickerton's preaching led to the formation of a new church in Eastern Pennsylvania.
 Over the following years Bickerton's church faced two schisms related to doctrinal issues.
-Its current official name, The Church of Jesus Christ, was adopted by 1941.
+Its current official name, the Church of Jesus Christ, was adopted by 1941.
+The growth of the church has continued to the present day, and it is now the third largest church that traces its lineage to Joseph Smith.